How Much Can I Borrow Calculator

 This means you’ll see whether you’ll save money overall by taking out a mortgage with a lower rate and higher fees or vice versa.

-• Add up all the mortgage fees and deduct any cash back to find total fees
+• Adding up all the mortgage fees and deduct any cash back to find total fees

-• Divide the total fees by the number of months the initial period to find the total fees per month
+• Dividing the total fees by the number of months the initial period to find the total fees per month

-• Add the total fees per month to your monthly mortgage payment and multiply by 12 to calculate the annual cost
+• Adding the total fees per month to your monthly mortgage payment and multiply by 12 to calculate the annual cost

 How do I find the best mortgage rate?

-L&C’s expert advisers will explain all your mortgage options to make sure you’re getting the best deal possible.
+Mortgage Advice Bureau’s expert advisers will search over 100 lenders to make sure you’re getting the best mortgage for you.

 What’s a mortgage in principle?